zsmb13/MSSQL/exercise1.md

    > :information_source: Please note that your repository is private.
 No one has access to it, but you, and the teachers.

 1. Check out the repository with your favorite tool.
 Work in the `c:\work\<neptun>` directory.
-If you do not have a favorit git tool, follow these steps:
+If you do not have a favorite git tool, follow these steps:

    1. Create a folder where you will work, e.g. `c:\work\<neptun>\mssql-lab`
    1. Open a console to this location